Great Leaders Act with Temperance

 - Do I tend to take controlled risks in my work?

 - Am I vigilant about double-checking my work before submitting it?

 Ways to Improve Your Temperance

-Prepare for triggers: Often we can anticipate when a situation may leave us feeling emotionally strained.
-For example, when you have to give a progress update about a project that has been stalled, or you have a meeting scheduled with a demanding client.
+Often, we can anticipate when a situation may leave us feeling emotionally strained.
+For example, when you must give a progress update about a project that has been stalled, or you have a meeting scheduled with a demanding client.
 To cultivate greater emotional control, try preparing for the negative emotions you will likely experience in these situations.
 For example, decide in advance what you will say if the other party begins to make you feel nervous or frustrated.
 You can also pick a phrase you can repeat to yourself when a difficult situation arises, such as “one thing at a time” or “focus on what I can control.”

 Consider These Tips to Moderate Your Temperance

-Effective leaders are able to balance the 11 leader character dimensions rather than focusing on just a few.
+Effective leaders can balance the 11 leader character dimensions rather than focusing on just a few.
 As you develop your leader character, look for places where strengths may need to be moderated.
 If you scored a 4 or higher on temperance, use the tips below to help you balance the expression of this character dimension.